caysonjh/Protein-Membrane-MD-Tutorial/README.md

 - `-f`: The input structure file.
 In this case, we are using `system.pdb`, the output file from the previous step
 - `-o`: The output structure file.
 In this case, we are using `system_box.pdb`
 - `-bt`: The type of box to create.
 In this case, we are using a cubic box, but other options are available
 - `-box`: The size of the box to create.
-In this case, we are using a box size of 30 nm, which is the same width as the membrane we created, plus a small buffer to avoid overlapping atoms.
+In this case, we are using a box size of 32 nm, which is the same width as the membrane we created (300 &Aring;), plus a small buffer to avoid overlapping atoms.

 The box will have periodic boundary conditions, so we want the box the exact width of the membrane so that the lipids interact across the barrier of the box and we get an accurate representation of what would be a much wider membrane.